-A couple days ago I updated my blog to WordPress 4.7.4, which was primarily a bug fix update.
+I updated my blog to WordPress 4.7.5, which contained a number of security updates and bug fixes.
 As always, I backed up my files and database first.
 I have automatic updates disabled so I can do this beforehand.
 No issues to report with this update.
 Everything seems to have gone well.

 Well, I had to add Rogue One: A Star Wars Story to my Blu-ray collection.
 I have also updated my Home Theater page accordingly.
 It is an excellent movie which I highly recommend.
 Thankfully my Blu-ray player had no issues with it.